 Inclusivity at West Yorkshire Combined Authority

-Find out what West Yorkshire Combined Authority is doing in its efforts to create a more inclusive workplace - a workplace fit for the future.
+Find out what West Yorkshire Combined Authority is doing in its efforts to create a more inclusive and accessible workplace - a workplace where all colleagues feel able to truly bring their whole selves to work.

 Inclusivity

-We are working together for an inclusive West Yorkshire, and we’re committed to achieving our vision to be a leader recognised nationally for our focus and commitment to equality, diversity and inclusion.
+We are working together for an inclusive West Yorkshire, and we’re committed to achieving our vision to be a leader recognised nationally for our focus and commitment to equity, diversity and inclusion.

 By understanding more about our inclusive workplace culture and the diversity of our workforce, we can create changes and strengthen the organisation to better support the people we work with and serve.
 As such our employees are asked to undertake activities, including training, to support us all in bringing our whole selves to work.